rivy/js.os-paths/README.md

 ### Methods

-All module methods return simple, platform-compatible, path strings.
+All module methods return simple, platform-compatible, path strings which are normalized and have no trailing path separators.

 The path strings are _not_ guaranteed to already exist on the file system.
 So, the user is responsible for directory construction, if/when needed.
 However, since all of these are _standard_ OS directories, they should all exist without the need for user intervention.